skovnats/SVE-Systemic-Verification-Engineering/Community/19112025_Berlin_Bundestag_SoloPerformance/reports/README.md

 Some people collect stamps.
 Some collect butterflies.

-My “hobby” is different:
-I **archive human suffering that never reaches the SYSTEM** — people who are silent or silenced, who disappear between bureaucratic lines.
+My ‘hobby’ is different: I archive human suffering that never reaches the SYSTEM — people who are silent or silenced, who disappear between bureaucratic lines.

-* Probably “hobby” is not precise enough — this is my responsibility as a witness.
+But ‘hobby’ is not precise.
+This is my responsibility as a witness.

 I do this not out of anger, but out of conscience.
 Because one day someone will say: *“We didn’t know.”*